 What to Pack

-Visitors to Montreal in November should be prepared for a variety of temperatures.
-Pack clothing that can be layered.
-It is likely Montreal will have snow and freezing cold temperatures, at least part of the month, so you'll want to fill your suitcase with long-sleeve shirts, sweaters, a heavy winter coat, a medium-weight jacket, waterproof rain boots, long pants, closed-toe shoes, warm socks, gloves, a few scarves, and a warm hat.
+Visitors to Montreal in November should be prepared for a variety of temperatures and pack clothing that can be layered.
+It is likely Montreal will have snow and freezing cold temperatures at least part of the month, so you'll want to fill your suitcase with long-sleeve shirts, sweaters, a heavy winter coat, a medium-weight jacket, waterproof rain boots, long pants, closed-toe shoes, warm socks, gloves, a few scarves, and a warm hat.

-- Cinemania Film Festival: The Festival showcases quality French-language feature films from France, Belgium, Switzerland, Quebec, Algeria, Morocco, Senegal, and other French-speaking regions.
-All films have English subtitles.
+- Cinemania Film Festival: This unique film festival showcases quality French-language feature films from France, Belgium, Switzerland, Quebec, Algeria, Morocco, Senegal, and other French-speaking regions with English subtitles.

-- Montreal Documentary Festival: This is a10-day festival highlighting creative documentary filmmaking.
-The event includes programming for families.
+- Montreal Documentary Festival: This is a 10-day festival highlights creative documentary filmmaking—including programming for families.